For sportstats home page, and info in Test Cricket in Australia 1877-2002, click here

 select bunch who have recorded such a

-who, at least one point of their career, had more than 150 wickets and a
+bowlers who, at least one point of their career, had more than 150 wickets

 finished their career with such an average.
 Waqar Younis held on to this